 Bake for 20 minutes, placing a sheet of tin foil on top half way through to reduce browning while the roll bakes.

-I typically store the rolls in a large ziploc bag once they’re completely cooled.
+I typically store the rolls in a large ziploc bag once they’re mostly cooled.
 If you notice a lot of condensation forming you can just leave the bag open a little bit.

 Miamis freeze very well, you can keep them in the freezer for 3+ months.
 You can thaw them on the counter or in the microwave for 10 seconds before putting cutting them and popping them in the toaster.
 You can also keep them in the fridge for about a week.
 Overall they toast really nicely.